ersohnstyne/neverball-switchball-bundle-pack/readme.md

 * A new dynamic simulation
 * A new intersections

-## Beta items
+## Beta entities
 Checkpoints is fully important.
 Here are the follows:
-* Respawn locations may not work in Challenge Mode.
+* If the ball falls, it will return to the last checkpoint from where you left off.
-* If the ball falls, it will return to the last checkpoint.
+* All checkpoints will be disabled, if there's only one ball left.